 Apply treatments based on the bacterial insecticide Spinosad.
 The bacterium Bacillus thuringiensis is also effective against some larval stages.
 The stink bug Perillus bioculatus and the nematode Pristionchus uniformis also feed on the beetle.
 The parasitoid wasp Edovum puttleri and the parasitoid fly Myiopharus doryphorae can also help to control of the colorado potato beetle.
 A number of alternative biological treatments are possible.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Insecticides are commonly used against the potato beetle but resistance can develop rapidly due to the life cycle of the insect.
-Imidacloprid and neonicotinoids have been used to control populations.
+Check which solutions have been used to control populations.

 Use resilient varieties if available.,Plant early to avoid peak populations of the larvae.,Use yellow sticky traps to monitor or mass-catch the beetle.,Use trenches with 45% slope or plastic/organic mulches.,Monitor and pick the beetles by hand or shake them off the plants.,Employ companion planting to repel or deter the potato beetle from foraging on potatoes.,Stimulate populations of beneficial insects like ladybugs, lacewing and spined soldier.,Rotate with non-host plants.,After harvest plow and remove plant residues from the field.